dsyme/fsharp-lang-suggestions-scripts/archive/suggestion-14595360-provide-property-on-base-discriminated-union-type.md

-# Idea 14595360: Provide property on base Discriminated Union type if all the case constructors have the same paramater #
+# Provide property on base Discriminated Union type if all the case constructors have the same paramater [14595360] #

-### Status : open

-### Submitted by Андрей Чебукин on 6/3/2016 12:00:00 AM
+**Submitted by Андрей Чебукин on 6/3/2016 12:00:00 AM**

-### 27 votes
+**27 votes on UserVoice prior to migration**

 If an each case constructor of Discriminated Union has a parameter with the same name and the same type than allow to implement a property on Discriminated Union base type to access to this parameter value.
 Now I have to write a match on every case